davstr1/set2tracks/README.md

 ### Notes

 - PROD : You can the boilerplate folder.
 It's included only for developping the package, and copying the templates.
 (See styling and templates)
-All you really need in prod is the content of the "example_app" folder.
+All you really need in prod is the content of the "web" folder.

-- You can rename "example_app" to your likings, just also change the npx command accordingly.
+- You can rename "web" to your likings, just also change the npx command accordingly.

 ## Usage for devs